 How to Apply for Financial Aid

 Financial aid applications must be completed each year.
 All students are encouraged to apply for financial aid.
-In order to prevent any delays in the processing of your financial aid, the priority filing deadline for the fall semester is April 15 and for the spring semester is November 1.
+In order to prevent any delays in the processing of your financial aid, the priority filing deadline for the Fall Semester is May 1 and for the Spring Semester is November 1.

 Summer financial aid applications are available at the time of summer course registration.
 Summer financial aid funds are limited to Pell Grants and Stafford loans and are available on a limited basis.